gcallipo/DSP-Stuff/README.md

    https://circuitcellar.com/research-design-hub/fancy-filtering-with-the-teensy-3-6/

    and modified by Giuseppe Callipo-ik8yfw (myself)

-   Modifications:
+#### Modification:

 	* Class refactoring, change some methods visibility;
 	* Filter coefficients calculation included into class;
 	* Change the class for running in both with F32  OpenAudio_ArduinoLibrary for Teensy;
 	* Added initFilter method for single anf fast initialization and on the fly reinititializzation;
 	* Optimize it to use as output audio filter on SDR receiver.

 NOTE: